Prepare for study

 Edinburgh is a welcoming environment and you are now joining us as an equal member of our academic community.
 We understand that at this stage, you will not know what this looks like yet and it can be difficult to know what to expect and how to best prepare.
 This section highlights what you need to know and do before you start to help be ready for your studies.

-The University provides a range of resources to support you at the start of your new student journey and throughout your studies.
+The University provides a range of resources to support you at the start of your student journey and throughout your studies.

 You may have problems at certain points in your studies, perhaps in trying to keep up with the workload, making sense of what you are being taught or with personal circumstances.
+There are multiple services to support you and people you can contact if you need help.

 When starting a degree at university, it is likely that the learning style will be quite different to anything you have experienced before.
+It is helpful to get familiar with the differences and work out what is expected of you before you start.

 In this section, we highlight some of the main skills that you require and will develop in your first year at university.